 My favorite quick pizza dough that I purchase is from Whole Foods.
 You can go right to the section where they make the pizzas in the store and ask to buy the dough.
 Really easy!

 Ingredients you will need for this mushroom and herb pizza

 - Pizza dough.
 Store bought or homemade.
 Here is my favorite pizza dough recipe.

 - Baby portabella mushrooms sliced

 - flour for rolling out your pizza dough

-Cooking the pizza:
+Cooking pizza on the grill